spseol/pybots-text-client/README.md

 # pybots-text-client
-Text client for PYBOTS game.
+Text client for PYBOTS game with advanced wave algorithm including lasers and batteries..